LesesTrickshon/install-hyperland-on-archutm/README.md

 - `firefox`
 	*install them with the `--needed` flag*
 ## Enabling SDDM
-1. run the given command to start sddm at boot
+1. Run the given command to start sddm at boot
-	`sudo systemctl enable sddm`
+	`sudo systemctl enable --now sddm`
-2. now also add this.
-This should open sddm after but it doesnt because we haven't set out display yet.
-	`sudo systemctl start sddm`
-3. you can check on sddm with
+2. You can check on sddm with
 	`sudo systemctl status sddm`

+## Fixing SDDM
+1. Check if this file exists (it probably doesn't) `/etc/sddm.conf`
+2. If it doesn't go and install `git`
+3. go into the home dir by using `cd ~` or simply `cd`
+4. then we `sudo git clone https://github.com/LesesTrickshon/install-hyperland-on-archutm.git`
+5. now we are going to move it into /etc by using this move command:
+	`sudo mv ~/install-hyperland-on-archutm/sddm.conf /etc/sddm.conf`

+# Adding a Display to UTM
+1. Shut down the arch VM
+2. Open the VM Settings via the slider/settings button in the top right.
+3. On the left menu bar find the Devices Category.
+It will most likely be looking like this:
+	- Serial
+	- Network
+	- Sound
+4. Press the gray "New" button under them and select "Dispaly"
+5. Change the "Emulated Display Card" to `VGA`
+6. press the save button and boot up your machine.
+You will see 2 windows.
+One for your terminal and one for the display output.